Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Abstract

 \section{Abstract}

 We introduce the problem of \textit{perpetual view generation}---long-range generation of novel views corresponding to an arbitrarily long camera trajectory given a single image.
-This is a challenging problem that goes far beyond the capabilities of current view synthesis methods, which work for a limited range of viewpoints and quickly degenerate when presented with a large camera motion.
-Methods designed for video generation also have limited ability to produce long video sequences and are often agnostic to scene geometry.
-We take a hybrid approach that integrates both geometry and image synthesis in an iterative `\emph{render}, \emph{refine} and \emph{repeat}' framework, allowing for long-range generation that cover large distances over hundreds of frames.
-Our approach can be trained from a set of monocular video sequences without any manual annotation.
-We propose a dataset of aerial footage of natural coastal scenes, and compare our method with recent view synthesis and conditional video generation baselines, showing that it can generate plausible scenes for much longer time horizons over camera trajectories covering a large distance compared to existing methods.
-Please visit our project page at \url{https://infinite-nature.github.io/}.
+This is a challenging problem that goes far beyond the capabilities of current view synthesis methods, which quickly degenerate when presented with large camera motions.
+Methods for video generation also have limited ability to produce long sequences and are often agnostic to scene geometry.
+We take a hybrid approach that integrates both geometry and image synthesis in an iterative `\emph{render}, \emph{refine} and \emph{repeat}' framework, allowing for long-range generation that cover large distances after hundreds of frames.
+Our approach can be trained from a set of monocular video sequences.
+We propose a dataset of aerial footage of coastal scenes, and compare our method with recent view synthesis and conditional video generation baselines, showing that it can generate plausible scenes for much longer time horizons over large camera trajectories compared to existing methods.